jvikstrom/katacoda-scenarios/k8s-chaos-engineering/step5.md

     ...
 ```

-And run `kubectl apply -f km-deployment.yml`, this has been preconfigured in `single-kill-deployment.yml`, so you can also just run `kubectl apply -f single-kill-deployment.yml`.
+And run `kubectl apply -f km-deployment.yml`, this has also been preconfigured in `single-kill-deployment.yml`, so you could also just run `kubectl apply -f single-kill-deployment.yml`.

-This will make kube-monkey reload the deployment config the next time it schedules terminations.
+"Kube-monkey" will automatically reload the deployment config the next time is schedules terminations.